Rayyan-Arif/Rayyan-Arif/Readme.md

 Meet Rayyan Arif 👋
 A developing developer who codes for fun (until the fun turns into debugging 😄).

 I build projects to learn, experiment, and turn ideas into real-world applications.
-From breaking things to fixing them, every project helps me grow as a better problem solver and software engineer.
+From breaking things to fixing them, every project helps me grow as a better problem solver.

 Tech I work with:
 C++ • Java • Web Development • DBMS